pravinwedage/fscPropBench/README.md

 If ROS2 is not yet installed at all, follow the full guide at https://docs.ros.org/en/humble/Installation.html first.

-Add the base ROS2 source to `~/.bashrc` so it is available in every terminal:
+Recommended: add the base ROS2 source to `~/.bashrc` so it is available in every terminal:

 ```bash
 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc